Derivatives of Stochastic Gradient Descent in parametric optimization: Conclusion

 Convergence analysis of iterative processes have predominantly focused on deterministic algorithms such as the gradient descent.
 In this work, we extend these results in the context of strongly convex parametric optimization by studying the iterative differentiation of the Stochastic Gradient Descent (SGD) algorithm.
 Since the seminal work of \citet{robbins1951stochastic}, SGD has been a workhorse of stochastic optimization and is extensively employed in training various machine learning models~\citep{bottou2018optimization, gower2019sgd}.
 A critical aspect of our work is based on the fact that the sequence of iterative derivatives in this stochastic setting is itself a stochastic gradient sequence.

 The goal of this work is to answer the following question: \begin{quote} \emph{What is the dynamics of the derivatives of the iterates of stochastic gradient descent in the context of minimization of parametric strongly convex functions?} \end{quote} Our motivation for studying this question is twofold.
-First, while iterative differentiation through SGD sequences is possibly not the most efficient way to differentiate solutions of convex programs, it is a very natural in the context of differentiable programming and has already been explored by practitioners.
-Second, existing attempts to provide stochastic approximation based solutions to differentiate through convex programming solutions require more intricate algorithmic schemes than the conceptually simple iterative differentiation of SGD.
+First, while iterative differentiation through SGD sequences is possibly not the most efficient way to differentiate solutions of convex programs, it is very natural in the context of differentiable programming and has already been motivated and explored in the machine learning literature \citep{maclaurin2015gradient,pedregosa2016hyperparameter,finn2017model,ji2022theoretical}.
+Second, existing attempts to provide stochastic oracle based methods to differentiate through convex programming solutions require more intricate algorithmic schemes than the conceptually simple iterative differentiation of SGD.
 Despite its conceptual simplicity, the answer to this question is not direct in the first place due to the joint effect of noise on the iterate sequence and its derivatives.

 \paragraph{Contributions.} The strongly convex setting ensures that the solution mapping is single valued and differentiable under appropriate smoothness assumptions.
 In this setting, we prove in \Cref{th:mainResultConvergenceDerivatives} the \textbf{convergence of the derivatives of the SGD recursion toward the derivative of the solution mapping}, in the sense of mean squared errors:\\ { $\bullet$} We first provide a general result for non-increasing step-sizes converging to some $\step \geq 0$ (covering constant step-sizes schedules), for which we prove that the derivatives of SGD eventually fluctuate in a ball centered at the solution derivative, of size proportional to $\sqrt{\step}$.\\ { $\bullet$} With vanishing steps, this result implies that the derivatives of SGD converge toward the solution derivatives, and we obtain $O(\log(k)^2 / k)$ convergence rates for $O(1/k)$ step-size decay schedules.\\ { $\bullet$} We also study the interpolation regime, for which we show that the derivatives converge exponentially fast toward the derivative of the solution mapping.\\ All these results suggest that derivatives of SGD sequences behave \emph{qualitatively} similarly as the original SGD sequence under typical step size regimes.